koszullab/3C_tutorial/README.md

 Example of 4C plot from the normalised contacts map for the position 37000000 bp on the chromosome 3:
 ![alt tag](https://github.com/axelcournac/3C_analysis_tools/blob/master/pictures/4Cplot_chr3.png)

+# FINISH AND CHECK INDEXING CONVENTION
+## File naming conventions
+All tools described here rely on simple tabular files.
+Here are the naming and formatting conventions we use.
+In all files, positions are 0-indexed and columns are tab-separated.

+### dat files
+Each line describes a Hi-C pair composed of two reads (A and B).
+Columns are:
+**chromA posA senseA chromB posB senseB**

+### dat.indices files
+Same as the dat files with two additional columns.
+These columns represent the index of each read's restriction fragment in the genome.
+Columns are:
+**chromA posA senseA fragidA chromB posB senseB fragidB**

+### mat files
+These files are the Hi-C matrices.